 As mentioned before, computation graphs are dynamic in nature when working with PyTorch.
 This means that any of the Python debugging tools, such as ipdb or pdb, can be effectively put into use to debug code.

 In the case of TensorFlow, it calls for the installation of a separate tool called tfdbg that allows for the evaluation of TensorFlow expression at runtime.
-Since the code cannot be natively debugged with Python, the installation of tfdbg is a compulsion.
+Since the code cannot be natively debugged with Python, the installation of tfdbg is compulsory.

 PyTorch vs TensorFlow: Community Support